waymo-research/waymo-open-dataset/README.md

 [wdl_limited/sim_agents_metrics/](src/waymo_open_dataset/wdl_limited/sim_agents_metrics),
 respectively, for details.

+## March 2024 Update
+This update contains several changes/addition to the datasets:

+Perception dataset (v1.4.3 and v2.0.1):
+- We made improvements in the 3D semantic segmentation ground truth labels, especially for the class of motorcyclist.

+Motion dataset (v1.2.1):
+- The 1.2.1 WOMD release now provides camera data, including front, front-left, front-right, side-left, side-right, rear-left, rear-right, and rear sensors.
+Similar to the Lidar data, the camera data of the training, validation and testing sets cover the first 1 second of each of the 9 second windows.
+Instead of releasing raw camera images, we release the image tokens and image embedding extracted from a pre-trained VQ-GAN model.
+- The initial release of the WOMD camera data contained misalignment between LiDAR data and roadgraph inputs for some frames.
+The 1.2.1 release provides new timestamps for the lidar data with an updated pose transformation matrix per time step.

+We also provide the following changes to the code supporting the challenges.

+Motion prediction:
+- We have improved the logic behind the behavior bucketing used for mAP.

+Sim Agents:
+- We have improved the quality of the kinematic metrics by using smoother estimates of speeds and accelerations.
+- We have fixed an edge case for offroad computation with over-passes.
+- We have re-calibratred the metric configuration and composite metrics weights.
+- We report simulated collision and offroad rates (not likelihoods).

 ## December 2023 Update
 We released v1.6.1 version of the pip package with fixes for the WOSAC metrics:
 - Fixing a bug in validity checking for collision and offroad.